Rationality properties of complex representations of reductive p-adic groups: Elliptic representations

-\textbf{Acknowledgements.}\\ We thank Laurent Clozel for an explanation of his proof of Theorem \ref{Cl}.
-We thank Jean-Loup Waldspurger and Volker Heiermann for correcting imprecisions and providing references.\\ The research of D. Kazhdan was partially supported by ERC grant 101142781.
+\textbf{Acknowledgements.}\\ We thank Laurent Clozel for an explanation of his proof of Theorem \ref{Cl} and Eric Opdam for helpful explanations about formal degrees.
+We thank Jean-Loup Waldspurger and Volker Heiermann for correcting imprecisions and providing references.
+We thank Jean-Francois Dat for pointing out that some results in an earlier version of this paper had already been proven by Vign\'eras in \cite{Vig}.\\ The research of D. Kazhdan was partially supported by ERC grant 101142781.
 The research of Y. Varshavsky was partially supported by the ISF grant 2091/21.